jameszil/Tableau/colombia_homicide_rate/README.md

 [Según el Instituto de Medicina Legal y Ciencias Forenses](https://es.wikipedia.org/wiki/Anexo:Departamentos_y_municipios_de_Colombia_por_tasa_de_homicidio_intencional#cite_note-MedicinaLegal-5)

 ### Background/Context:
 In 2022, I was planning a trip to Colombia.
-As several people warned me not to go and that it is a dangerous country, I wanted to see if certain areas would be safer than others to visit.
+As several people warned me that it is a dangerous country, I wanted to see if certain areas would be safer to visit than others.
 As I searched the internet I found there were not many maps specific to Colombia that displayed crime data.
 I had little evidence and almost no way of showing people that I am not going to the more dangerous regions that are often negatively publicized in the media.
 How could I show I'm not naive about the risks of traveling abroad, while also showing that I am consciously traveling to safer regions?
-This led me to do my own research to get a feel for the layout of the country and validate my assumptions before visiting.
+This led me to do my own research to get a feel for the layout of the country and validate my assumptions about particular areas before visiting.

 ### Objective:
 Gather data and create a map of Colombia's crime rate by city and department with available data.
 Conduct research to see if my maps make sense according to the general sentiment of cities.